Ecosystem relaunchNSS Background Remover

 How the suite got to real models

 The honesty in v1.7.0 reads more clearly against the path that led to it, because the suite did not start by promising real models everywhere; it started by being honest about not having them.
-An early release shipped deliberately labelled classical baselines for tools like colorize and deblur, with the interface saying plainly that these were fast approximations rather than trained networks.
-A later release added real vision models for the analytical tools — zero-shot tagging, categorisation, and similar jobs — where a compact model could run comfortably on most hardware.
+An early release shipped deliberately labelled classical baselines for jobs like enlarging an image, with the interface saying plainly that these were fast approximations — a plain resize — rather than trained networks.
+The flagship real model landed first where it mattered most: a trained segmentation network for background removal, which could run comfortably on a wide range of hardware.
 The progression was incremental on purpose: add a real model only once it could genuinely run on a meaningful share of devices, and until then ship the honest baseline rather than a faked result.

-What v1.7.0 represents is the point where enough of the heavy generative and restorative models could be made to run on capable devices that the suite could route to real models across the board, not just for the lightweight analytical tools.
+What v1.7.0 represents is the point where the heavier super-resolution upscaling model could be made to run on capable devices too, so the suite could route to real models across the board rather than only where a lightweight network already fit.
 That is why the release was framed as real models everywhere rather than as a single new feature: it was the moment the default flipped from classical-with-real-where-easy to real-with-classical-where-necessary.
 Reading the changelog in order shows a tool that grew its capabilities in step with what browsers and the available models could actually deliver, rather than one announcing capabilities it could not honestly stand behind.
 That restraint is the opposite of how most tools are marketed, and it is the reason the eventual real-models claim carries weight.

 Bring your own model: the power-user escape hatch